 “Many of our employees are from rural communities where they also work, say, as volunteer firefighters,” says Gowland.
 “In the workplace, they are risk-aware and recognize lone worker safety programs as a positive step.”

 Sheri Niemegeers and Gabe Rosescu’s experience on Kootenay Pass wasn’t the first time a Crescent Point Energy employee has used Safety Link to call for help outside of working hours.
-In October 2017, employee Ron Wedrick and his son Evan were helping fight a brush fire in southern Saskatchewan, north of the Montana border.
+In October 2017, employee employee Evan Wedrick and his dad, Ron, were helping fight a brush fire in southern Saskatchewan, north of the Montana border.
 When smoke and dust made it difficult to see, the two men abandoned their vehicle, only to be badly burned.
 Unsure of their exact location, they used Safety Link to summon an ambulance.

 “We’re thrilled that people would have the presence of mind to use the app,” Gowland says.
 “That’s what it’s used for whether on or off the clock.”